9630613/Iranian-license-plate-detection/README.md

  ````python
  cap = cv2.VideoCapture('video.mp4 or camera')  # input of video
  ````
  Now, the code is ready and you can run it.
-It will show you the video with license detection also you could find the cropped detected licenses and their annotaion files in license_plate and license_index directories.
+It will show you the video with license detection also you could find the cropped detected license plates and their annotaion files in license_plate and license_index directories.
 They will be used in reading the numbers of license plates.
+ # Train your model!

  # Some results
  <img src="Image/42_jpg.rf.8dc63841b23614975ff249f55a5b9420.jpg" width= "500">    <img src="Image/7.jpg" width="500">